Updated 12/30/20 - 12:00 AM

-Even with the relaxed restrictions, it’s more important than ever to do your part to prevent the spread of disease.
+It is so important than ever to do your part to prevent the spread of disease.
 Our position remains precarious and an outbreak could happen at any time.
-We do not want to act in ways that could risk our hard fought progress.
-Until a vaccine becomes available, continue to:
+We do not want to act in ways that could risk our hard fought progress:

 Wear face coverings when you are in public and especially when you cannot easily keep physical distance from others.